 The Expression team's work specifically focuses on the following areas of research:

-- storage, processing and recognition of forms of expression,
+- storage, processing and recognition of expressive gesture,

 The team is based at three locations: Lannion, Lorient and Vannes.
-In Lannion, the team primarily focuses on activities relating to verbal communication coding.
+In Lannion, the team primarily focuses on activities relating to expressive speech synthesis.
 Areas of particular interest include leisure (reading audio books, playing video games); education (mainly language learning); handicaps (speech impediments, teaching support).

 - ROOTS : flexible multi-level word and text data structure transcription technology